FarronF/limerick-council-meetings/meetings/2024/01/10-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 6th December 2023.md

 He also stated that following a detailed application in 2022 the Department provided €25,000

 to progress the scheme through planning in 2023.
-He made reference to a number of issues--- 5
+He made reference to a number of issues
+---
+5

 identified with the current junction layout including sightlines onto the R518/R520 main